aisichenko/tutorial_series/README.md

 git clone git@github.com:ucsb/tutorial_series.git
 ```

-## 1. Git, Github, and code organization
+## 1. Git and Jupyter

-- everyone initialize a repository on their computer using their own Github account
-- Learn how to clone repository and make changes
-- How to commit and push repository
-- Branches
+- basics of Jupyter
+- basics of Git (add, commit, branches, merging)
+- using a remote, such as Github.com
-- Merge issues and other uh-ohs
+- merging issues

-## 2. Python and Jupyter notebooks
+## 2. Python and how to use it

 - Why Python
   - modular
   - open source packages